 "Kimura?"
 She asked me and I nodded.
 She sighed "What happened this time?"
 I told her all I knew of what had happened and she thanked me and Rui for helping Mika "It's good to know she has people who look out for her."
 She said, smiling kindly at us before hurrying up the stairs to get some plasters.

 Rui stood up when she disappeared.
 "C'mon, time to go, I can't leave Tobianka sat there all day."
 He said lightly before taking my hand and helping me up.
 "What do you mean?"
 I asked, confused.
 "Well, I did promise to take you home as well didn't I?"
 He said, nudging me with his shoulder.
 I knew he was only trying to be nice but I instantly froze up.
 I couldn't tell him where I lived.
 He couldn't know.
-I didn't want to have to tell the story.
-I didn't want to have to deal with the nightmares that would come with remembering.
+If he knew he would ask questions.
+I would have to explain things; explain my past.
+I didn't want to do that.
+Not now.
+Not ever.
+It just wasn't worth the nightmares I knew would come afterwards.

 I suddenly felt bad.
 It hurt me to know that I'd upset him.
-It shouldn't hurt me to know that, but it did.
-In that moment I wanted to do anything to take away his pain and that was something I hadn't felt in a long time.
+It shouldn't hurt me to know, but it did.
+In that moment I wanted to do anything to take away his pain and that was downright terrifying.
 Suddenly the room was too small, there wasn't enough air in it and I couldn't breathe.

 I stumbled past him out the front door and I took a few deep breaths before turning to find him right behind me with his head ducked so it was on a level with mine.
-I stared at him for a few long moments quickly stepped backwards, stumbling and almost falling in my haste to put some space between us.
+I stared at him for a few long moments before snapping out of it and quickly backing away, stumbling and almost falling in my haste to put some space between us.
 He frowned at me seemingly confused by me reaction.
 "Did I scare you?"
 He asked softly and I shook my head, not trusting my voice enough to use it.

 "So what happened in the end?"
 Mika asked as I finished my story.